joshuaeckroth/cse230-website/quiz/quiz-6-sample.markdown

 layout: commentable
 ---

+Study the [object orientation lecture notes](/lecture/classes-and-object-orientation.html) to prepare for this quiz.

 Be able to answer all of the following questions (in English, not code):

 * What are some benefits of object-oriented programming?